investorschool/codeofconduct/CODE_OF_CONDUCT.md

 ## Our Community

 Investor School is a community of angel and startup investors--alumni of the [YC Startup Investor School](https://investor.startupschool.org/) workshop held in March 2018.
 We maintain a Slack Group and host regular events in the Bay Area.
-The group was launched by YCombinator but is now self-governed and is no longer affiliated with YCombinator.
+The group was launched by YCombinator but is now self-governed and is no longer YC affiliated.

 The Slack Group is maintained by [Brad Flora](https://angel.co/brad-flora) (YC S11), [Tim Suzman](https://angel.co/tim-s) (YC S11), and [Judy Yang](https://angel.co/judy-yang).
 Inquiries about channel creation and membership invitations can be directed to any of these administrators.
 Events are organized and led by [Christopher Fong](https://angel.co/christopher-fong), [Anand Krishna](https://angel.co/anand108), and [Aaron White](http://www.vistawealth.com/our-team/aaron-white).
 [Alan Glennon](https://angel.co/glennon) provides at-large administrative support.